 FERC Denies Jordan Cove — But they Apply Again

-The environmental coalition’s concerns about the facility remain unchanged, and once Jordan Cove reapplies to FERC, we will participate in the process again.
+The environmental coalition’s concerns about the facility remain unchanged.
 The project having been denied twice, it clearly is a dead letter that does not meet federal requirements.
 No reapplication will change that.The project is very close to the homes of more than 40,000 people in Coos Bay/North Bend.
 It is also in the flight path for North Bend airport.
 It would be built on a sandspit in the most dangerous region for tsunami damage following a major Cascadia subduction zone earthquake.
 If even 10% of the LNG in one tanker were to escape and ignite, the resulting fire would reach for three miles from its source, putting communities at severe risk.
 Due to fears of terrorist attack, each tanker and terminal would have a strictly enforced security zone for 1,500 feet around the ships.
 This would seriously limit use of the public waterways.
 The ships and facility would use millions of gallons of water for LNG cooling, re-ballasting and other processes, thus ruthlessly impacting water quality and temperature in Coos Bay.

 - FERC Denial of Jordan Cove Rehearing December 2016

 - FERC Denial of Jordan Cove, March 2016

 - LNG Export Impacts to Climate Change Summary November 2014